Stories of Scooters: Once upon a time the Steed of Indians

 I was never a biker, I guess I skipped youth and straight away jumped to a desi Old Man.
 When all my friends were zipping around on their Yamahas and Kawasakis and some daredevils ones on those rugged world war vintage bullets, I decided to buy a good old Bajaj Scooter or as they said “Hamara Bajaj”

 My friends were aghast and threatened to not take me on the long drives as a scooter was not macho enough.
 Remember this was the pre-cell phone days and even to find that yellow board announcing STD one had to travel far and wide.

 Q: BTW anybody remembers what STD stood for?
-And for the record let me mention here it was not Sexually Transmitted disease but some other Department of Telecom stupid acronym that nobody bothered to remember full form.
+And for the record let me mention here it was not a Sexually Transmitted Disease but some other Department of Telecom stupid acronym that nobody bothered to remember full form.

 I always liked to be prepared and that extra wheel lovingly called Stepney always gave me a feeling of comfort, the same comfort that I get on rubbing my belly after a great meal.
 I guess my need for a spare tire extends beyond scooters.